Sanzhanov/API-Tests-Check-List/README.md

 * List sorting

 ## PUT requests
-* Update with correct data
+* Update with valid ID
 * Update by non-existent ID
 * Update by invalid ID
+* Partial update (not all fields are present in JSON)
 * Validation of fields (correct and incorrect data)
-* Partial update (not all fields are present in JSON)

 ## DELETE requests
 * Deleting an existing object
 * Deleting an already deleted object